 Coincidentally, over the years I've published many articles with specific strategies on how to forgive someone right on this site.
 They all start with the same first step: Deciding that you WANT to forgive and let go.

 I know that that is not always easy. but it is essential for your happiness in life.
+If you feel blocked in this regard, you may want to begin with heart-opening exercises like this self healing technique.

 Think about it: You can NOT possibly be happy and resentful at the same time.
 Pick one!